-The government has pledged an extra £20.5bn to the NHS and social care is recognised as being in crisis.
+The NHS and social care are recognised as being in crisis.
+The additional funding in the 2019 spending review will not make up for successive years of cuts.
 Current calculations of the size of the social care 'funding gap' give estimates of the amount needed to maintain provision at the 2015 level (£1.5bn in 2020/21 and £6.1bn by 2030/31).
 But in 2015, provision was totally inadequate.
 Even just to return to the higher levels of provision in 2009/10, when social care was already widely seen as underfunded, spending in 2017/8 would have had to increase from £17.9bn to £24.3bn, a rise of 36%.
 To get to this level of provision in 2021/22 would require spending to rise to £27bn, and to £38.7bn by 2030/31;2 in today's prices, a funding gap of £8bn and £15bn respectively.

-Social security reforms, notably the rolling-out of Universal Credit (UC), the four-year freeze in workingage benefits and the two-child cap on benefits for children, are already causing great hardship and will continue to cause worse deprivation, particularly to women and ethnic minorities.3 Additional funds will be needed if this disastrous policy is to be changed, as we would urge the government to do.4 inequalities.com/)
+Social security reforms, notably the rolling-out of Universal Credit (UC), the four-year freeze in workingage benefits and the two-child cap on benefits for children, are already causing great hardship and will continue to cause worse deprivation, particularly to women and ethnic minorities.3 Additional funds will be needed if this disastrous policy is to be changed, as we would urge the government to do.4